domoritz/himawari-8-chrome/README.md

 ## Develop

 Run `npm run watch` and `npm start` in two different terminals.
 Then open [localhost:8000](http://localhost:8000/) and start developing.
 Run `pack.sh` to pack the Chrome extension.

+To make a release, run `npm run version patch` or `npm run version minor`.
+Then pack the extension, push the code and tags, and deploy on the chrome app store.